 Use this stage to demonstrate architectural breadth and depth without random implementation details.

-In real projects, engineers constantly design new services or evolve existing ones for larger scale.
-That is why companies check whether a candidate understands how to build scalable, reliable systems under realistic load.
+In real work, engineers in Big Tech constantly design new services and reshape existing ones as load grows.
+That is why companies check whether a candidate understands how to preserve scalability and reliability under real constraints.

 - Identify architectural bottlenecks

-- Use the fundamental components of distributed systems
+- Use the core building blocks of distributed systems

 Structured thinking

-Strong candidates do not jump straight into boxes-and-arrows diagrams.
-They clarify functional requirements, estimate scale (users, traffic, data), and only then move into architecture.
+Strong candidates do not jump straight into a diagram.
+They clarify functional requirements, estimate scale, and only then move into high-level design.

 💡 Important